Facebook Gaming app debuts amid fight with Apple over instant games

 We’ve asked Apple for comment and haven’t heard back yet.

 The dispute is similar to the situation between Microsoft and Apple over the cloud gaming Project xCloud, which players use to stream PC and console games to their mobile devices.
 Apple said that it didn’t meet its guidelines, but Microsoft said that Apple stood in the way of its subscription service Xbox Game Pass.
-Google Stadia and Nvidia GeForce now had similar challenges with Apple.
+Google Stadia and Nvidia GeForce have similar challenges with Apple.

 Facebook launched the Facebook Gaming app on Google Play in April, and it was planning to launch on iOS at the same time.
 But Apple rejected the standalone Facebook Gaming app back then, and about half a dozen times since, citing app store guideline 4.7.